gsdias/chakra-datepicker/README.md

-# A Datepicker built with Chakra elements
+# A Datepicker built with Accessibility in mind

 It supports single and range selection.
 Fully accessible.
 WIP and a few more features to come.
 Any feedback is welcome.